Australia-wide nutrition support · Not medication access advice

 What to focus on first

-Fluid rhythm Low appetite can reduce drinking too.
+Fluids Low appetite can reduce drinking too.
 A simple hydration rhythm across the day can help.

 Georgie George from Wellbeing George Nutrition